-- Font the base name of the font file to use (default: None); multiple font files can be declared by separating their names with semicolons - Game the name of the game, which appears in the title of every page, and also in the header of every page (if no logo is defined); if not specified, the base name of the skool file is used - GameStatusBufferIncludes a comma-separated list of addresses of entries to include on the 'Game status buffer' page in addition to those that are marked with a g (see the skool file format reference) - InputRegisterTableHeader the text to use in the header of input register tables on routine disassembly pages; if not specified, no header is displayed
+- Copyright the copyright message that appears in the footer of every page (default: '') - Created the message indicating the software used to create the disassembly that appears in the footer of every page (default: 'Created using SkoolKit \$VERSION.'; the string \$VERSION is replaced by the version number of SkoolKit) - Font the base name of the font file to use (default: None); multiple font files can be declared by separating their names with semicolons - Game the name of the game, which appears in the title of every page, and also in the header of every page (if no logo is defined); if not specified, the base name of the skool file is used - GameStatusBufferIncludes a comma-separated list of addresses of entries to include on the 'Game status buffer' page in addition to those that are marked with a g (see the skool file format reference) - InputRegisterTableHeader the text displayed in the header of input register tables on routine disassembly pages (default: 'Input') - JavaScript the base name of the JavaScript file to include in every page (default: None); multiple JavaScript files can be declared by separating their names with semicolons

-- JavaScript the base name of the JavaScript file to include in every page (default: None); multiple JavaScript files can be declared by separating their names with semicolons - LinkOperands a comma-separated list of instruction types whose operands will be hyperlinked when possible (default: CALL, DEFW, DJNZ, JP, JR); add LD to the list to enable the address operands of LD instructions to be hyperlinked as well - Logo the text/HTML that will serve as the game logo in the header of every page (typically a skool macro that creates a suitable image); if not specified, LogoImage is used - LogoImage the path to the game logo image, which appears in the header of every page; if the specified file does not exist, the name of the game is used in place of an image - OutputRegisterTableHeader the text to use in the header of output register tables on routine disassembly pages; if not specified, no header is displayed - StyleSheet the base name of the CSS file to use (default: skoolkit.css); multiple CSS files can be declared by separating their names with semicolons - TitlePrefix the prefix to use before the game name or logo in the header of the main index page (default: 'The complete') - TitleSuffix the suffix to use after the game name or logo in the header of the main index page (default: 'RAM disassembly')
+- LinkOperands a comma-separated list of instruction types whose operands will be hyperlinked when possible (default: CALL, DEFW, DJNZ, JP, JR); add LD to the list to enable the address operands of LD instructions to be hyperlinked as well - Logo the text/HTML that will serve as the game logo in the header of every page (typically a skool macro that creates a suitable image); if not specified, LogoImage is used - LogoImage the path to the game logo image, which appears in the header of every page; if the specified file does not exist, the name of the game is used in place of an image - OutputRegisterTableHeader the text displayed in the header of output register tables on routine disassembly pages (default: 'Output') - Release the message indicating the release name and version number of the disassembly that appears in the footer of every page (default: ') - StyleSheet the base name of the CSS file to use (default: skoolkit.css); multiple CSS files can be declared by separating their names with semicolons - TitlePrefix the prefix to use before the game name or logo in the header of the main index page (default: 'The complete') - TitleSuffix the suffix to use after the game name or logo in the header of the main index page (default: 'RAM disassembly')

 Ver- Changes

 sion

 2.0.3 Added the GameStatusBufferIncludes parameter

 2.0.5 Added the Logo parameter

 3.1.2 Added the InputRegisterTableHeader and OutputRegisterTableHeader parameters

 3.4 Added the LinkOperands parameter

 3.5 Added the Font, LogoImage and StyleSheet parameters (all of which used to live in the [Paths]

 section, LogoImage by the name Logo)

 3.7 Added the JavaScript parameter

-7.7.7 [Glossary:]
+4.0 Set default values for the InputRegisterTableHeader and OutputRegisterTableHeader

+parameters; added the Copyright, Created and Release parameters (which used to live in the

+[Info] section in SkoolKit 3)

+8.7.7 [Glossary:\]

-Each Glossary: section defines an entry on the 'Glossary' page.
+Each Glossary: \ section defines an entry on the 'Glossary' page.
 The section names and contents take the form:

-'''

-[Glossary:term]

-First paragraph.
+[Glossary:term] First paragraph.

-'''